AbdurRKhalid/Design-Patterns/Readme.md

 ## Why Design Patterns?

 1. Using a Design Pattern specific to any problem can improve the overall documentation and design of project.
-2. Using a Desing Pattern can help to build effective software with usability increased to many folds.
+2. Using a Design Pattern can help to build effective software with usability increased to many folds.

 ## What is Design Pattern?

-Description of occurrance of a single problem again and again causing to design similar solution again gave rise to construction of design pattern.
+Description of occurrence of a single problem again and again causing to design similar solution again gave rise to construction of design pattern.

 ## Components of Design Pattern